Fish Fertilizer: What It Is And How To Use It

 How To Make Fish Fertilizer

-It’s highly unlikely anyone will make fish meal or fish emulsion at home.
+It’s highly unlikely anyone will make meal or fish emulsion fertilizer at home.
 But making a hydrolized fish fertilizer is definitely much easier to do.
 You’ll need airtight containers, an abundance of fish, and some form of sugar.
 Either brown sugar or molasses mixed into sawdust can work for the sugar component.

 The process for making this type of fish fertilizer is very much like bokashi composting.
-In this anaerobic process, the bacteria will break down the fish over a period of months, making it into a liquid.
+In this anaerobic process, the bacteria will break down the fish over a period of months, making it into a liquid fertilizer.
 After straining it to remove large pieces (which you can then re-process to break down further), you then dilute amounts of this in water to use as fertilizer.

 Binyamin Klempner is a farmer and soil artist who lives in the city of Tiberias next to the Sea of Galilee.
 He shared this great story about his experience making fish fertilizer.
 This product, which he refers to as Fish Amino Acid, is sold through his company, Galil Soil Farm.
 His business began when he realized there was a genuine lack of organic products to use in farming in his region.
 Now he sells organic options to Israelis and Palestinians seeking healthier amendments.

 Binyamin’s Fertilizer Experience

 The instructions were simple: equal parts fish to brown sugar.
 Mix well so that the surface of the fish is entirely covered with sugar.
 Seal in an airtight container, then let ferment for no less than three months.

 Taking along Craig, a farm intern, we went down to the local outdoor market called shuk in Arabic.